-Because of the existing buildings on the site that would be demolished, 100% of the incremental shadow shown at Richard Tucker Park is currently in shadow at this time.
+Because of the existing buildings on the site, 100% of the incremental shadow shown at Richard Tucker Park is currently in shadow at this time.

 By 9:00 am, the incremental shadow from the With-Action condition covers two small areas on the northern side of Richard Tucker Park and the northern edge of the Broadway Mall where there is a paved surface and a subway ventilation vent.